Protopic Side Effects: Common and Serious Reactions Explained

 Allergic reactions to Protopic, while uncommon, are serious.
 Signs include swelling of the face, lips, tongue, or throat, severe rash, or difficulty breathing.
 Immediate medical attention is critical in these cases.

-Protopic is not recommended for use in children under two years old without medical supervision.
-Long-term safety data are limited, so regular follow-up with your healthcare provider is important during extended use.
+Protopic is not recommended for children under two years old.
+The FDA has also issued a boxed warning noting that long-term safety data are limited, so regular follow-up with a doctor is important during extended use.

 When to Contact Your Doctor About Protopic Side Effects